Skip to content

 --gen2 --region=us-central1 --limit=20

-Eventarc is the unified event routing layer for GCP.
-It connects event sources (Cloud Storage, Pub/Sub, Cloud Audit Logs, and 100+ GCP services) to event targets (Cloud Functions, Cloud Run, GKE, Workflows).
+Eventarc is GCP’s event routing layer.
+It connects sources such as Cloud Storage, Pub/Sub, and Cloud Audit Logs to targets such as Cloud Functions, Cloud Run, GKE, and Workflows.

 graph LR